-- “Well, we will do this because I like it and we can do it” – said John Doe.
+Choice #1: “Well, we will do this because I like this idea and we can do it”

-- “We have systematically scanned all available options and explore these options by learning and creating new knowledge in the Knowledge space at two level.
+Choice #2: “We have systematically scanned all available options and explore these options by learning and creating new knowledge in the Knowledge space at two levels.

 If you like this article, share it on your social network!